lucatelli/wsclean-selfcalibration-pipeline/README.md

 # wsclean-selfcalibration-pipeline
 Self-calibration pipeline using `wsclean`.
-This is mirror of the self-calibration module contained in the `morphen` repository.
+This is a mirror of the self-calibration module contained in the `morphen` repository.